wp-plugins/player/readme.txt

 Spider Video Player is a WordPress video plugin that allows you to easily add videos to your website.

 == Description ==
+Add HTML 5 and Flash players easily to your WordPress website by organizing videos in playlists and having playback options.
+Download for FREE!

 Spider Video [WordPress  Player](http://web-dorado.com/products/wordpress-player.html)
 [Demo](http://wpdemo.web-dorado.com/spider-video-player/)
 [Demo Admin](http://wpdemo.web-dorado.com/wp-admin/admin.php?page=Spider_Video_Player)